Sunset at Jesolo and a woman on Jesolo beach

 Venice is known for its vibrant festivals and events, which attract tourists from all over the world.

-The cherry on top of this Venetian cake is the Carnival, held every February.
+If famous Venice festivals, then the carnival season is the best time to go to Venice for you!, which is held every February.
 This shindig is a feast for the eyes and ears, with vibrant masks and costumes, street performances that’ll make you wanna dance in the canals, and music that’ll have you tapping your toes (or feet, if you’re feeling extra festive).
 Thousands of folks flock to the carnival every year, making it a must-see event that’ll leave you with unforgettable memories and an urge to wear a mask 24/7 (we don’t judge).
 So come on, folks, let’s get our party hats (or masks) on and join the fun in Venice!

 If you thought the Carnival was the only feather in Venice’s festival cap, think again!
 This city knows how to throw down with not one, but two more fantastic events that’ll make your heart sing (or maybe that’s just the gondoliers).